ATTX-project/ATTX-project.github.io/attx_project/Use-case-Jyvaskyla.md

 **Generating new data based on ontologies/rules**

-Use must be able to add their custom hierarcical classification schemes to the system by linking them either directly to publications or any related harvested metadata, such as existing classifications.
+Use must be able to add their custom hierarchical classification schemes to the system by linking them either directly to publications or any related harvested metadata, such as existing classifications.
 Transitive properties can be used to generated direct link between publications and the data.
 For example:

 Before (asserted data):